-HIS 221 African-American History 3 0 0 3
+HIS 221 African-American History 3 0 0 3 Prerequisite: DRE 097, ENG 002 or ENG-025

 This course covers African-American history from the Colonial period to the present.
 Topics include African origins, the slave trade, the Civil War, Reconstruction, the Jim Crow era, the civil rights movement, and contributions of African Americans.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in the history of African Americans.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.